MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 -   **Measure:** What I want to report on.

--   **Filter:** How do I want to reduce the data set the query returns.
+-   **Filter:** How I want to reduce the dataset the query returns.

-Another way to look at this is a dimension is the grouping function, a measure is the data I’m interested in, and a filter is how I want to narrow down the results to those that are relevant to my query.
+Another way to look at this is: a _dimension_ is the grouping function, a _measure_ is the data I’m interested in, and a _filter_ is how I want to narrow down the results to those that are relevant to my query.

-An example of a well-formed query is "Show me Poor Streams [Measure] by Subnet [Dimension] for Building 6 [Filter]."
+An example of a well-formed query is ``Show me Poor Streams [Measure] by Subnet [Dimension] for Building 6 [Filter]``.
 For more information, see [Dimensions and measures available in CQD](https://aka.ms/cqd-dm).

-For dimensions, measures, and filters for the reports used in the CQD templates, see the [Appendix](#CQD-training).

 ### First vs. second

 Many of the dimensions and measures in CQD are classified as first or second.
 CQD doesn’t use caller/callee fields—these have been renamed _first_ and _second_ because there are intervening steps between the caller and callee.
-The following logic determines which endpoint involved in the stream or call is labeled as first:
+The following logic determines which endpoint involved is labeled as first:

--   First will always be a server endpoint (Conference Server, Mediation Server, and so on) if a server is involved in the stream or call.
+-   **First** will always be a server endpoint (Conference Server, Mediation Server, and so on) if a server is involved in the stream or call.

--   Second will always be a client endpoint unless the stream is between two server endpoints.
+-   **Second** will always be a client endpoint unless the stream is between two server endpoints.

 -   If both endpoints are the same type, the choice of which is first is based on internal ordering of the user agent category.
 This ensures the ordering is consistent.